laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 Technoblather was initially built as one `terraform` stack serving as its production environment.
 Given it's live and user-facing, I wanted to be able to continue to use it as a project for tinkering and learning `aws` and `terraform` without potentially impacting users.
-Further, refactoring already-deployed infrastructure served as a good opportunity to learn - this task could happen in real-world operational work.
+Further, refactoring already-deployed infrastructure served as a good opportunity to learn - this task mimics real-world operational work.
-So, I needed to refactor my infrastructure-as-code configuration to facilitate two stacks for the same configuration: one for production, and one for staging.
+So, I wanted to refactor my infrastructure-as-code configuration to facilitate two stacks for the same configuration: one for production, and one for staging.
 You can take a peek at the final result [here](https://www.staging.technoblather.ca).

 Two major hurdles presented themselves: I already had a live `terraform` stack with [state](https://developer.hashicorp.com/terraform/language/state), and my `terraform` declarations assumed a single environment.